-- 5.1 Know the typical content of a fact find and how to use one; - 5.2 Know how to make suitable recommendations based on the information collected; - 5.3 Know the seven typical life-stages of a client and understand the requirements and constraints at each of the life stages; - 5.4 Understand how the following factors can affect the life stages for individuals; age, marital and employment status, state of health, ethical preferences, divorce, separation and bereavement; - 5.5 Know the four main steps in identifying a client's real financial needs: the client's perceived and real needs, the client's current and future needs, quantifying the client's needs and prioritising the client's needs; - 5.6 Be able to apply basic financial planning criteria to the information collected about a client in order to identify, quantify and prioritise a client's real financial needs: - 5.7 Be able to apply features of different types of product to the client's needs and understand the role of the bancassurer in recommending suitable products by which the client can achieve his or her financial objectives.
+- 5.1 Describe the typical content of a fact find and how to use one. - 5.2 Describe how to make suitable financial planning recommendations. - 5.3 Describe the seven typical life-stages of a client and understand the requirements and constraints at each of the life stages. - 5.4 Explain how factors can affect life stages for individuals. - 5.5 Describe and apply the main steps in identifying a client's financial needs. - 5.6 Explain the role of the bancassurer in recommending suitable products to achieve the client's financial objectives.

-6. Understand what constitutes good and ethical client practice
+6. Understand what constitutes good and ethical client practice.